 Women are used to seeing a gynecologist regularly for annual exams, pap smears, pregnancy-related care, and even for questions and care related to uterine fibroid tumors.
 But when fibroid symptoms become severe and surgery is not the selected treatment, it is common for gynecologists to refer patients to the Fibroid Institute.

-Dr. Suzanne Slonim and Dr. Uma Reddy are leading North Texas fibroids specialists known for their expertise and experience.
+Dr. Suzanne Slonim and Dr. John Fischer are leading Texas fibroids specialists known for their expertise and experience.
 What some patients may not realize right away is their gynecologist is not referring them to another gynecologist.
-Dr. Slonim and Dr. Reddy are interventional radiologists, not gynecologists.
+Dr. Slonim and Dr. Fischer are interventional radiologists, not gynecologists.
 Each doctor has specialized experience and working together as a team leads to high-quality care and improved patient satisfaction.